SubramanyaNR/platformatory.github.io/_consulting/platform-strategy.md

 We adopt a 4 phase approach to establish the optimum selection of core components and a suitable architecture for our clients.

-## Platform Services
+## Platform Maturity

 Depending on the client maturity, platform initiatives can be divided into 4 phases.

-- Platform Foundation
+- Platform Foundation -
 We offer Fast start  accelerators with security & best practices baked in.

-- Platform Adoption
+- Platform Adoption -
 We enable Long running programs for app/product teams with target technology

-- Plattform Operations
+- Plattform Operations -
 We offer Reliability Engineering Services
-- Product Engineering
+- Product Engineering -
 We help build modernized data & api products with software defined delivery